 Design Element #1: Project-based Learning

 Project-based learning involves a year-round study where students work in teams to research real issues that are affecting their community and develop viable solutions.
 This process involves researching and analyzing the problem, designing and testing possible solutions, choosing the best design based upon the best outcome, and sharing their results with civic authorities and professional experts in the fields related to their projects.
 In the process students discover how the academic disciplines interact and their real-world applications.

 Project-based learning practices include:

 Integrated Learning Experiences.
 The academic and the co-academic subjects (arts and movement) are organized to support students’ inquiry and learning experiences and to demonstrate cross-curricula connections and their applications.
-Each subject is labeled with the term integration to emphasize that the core concepts and skills being studied are directly linked to a project.
+The core concepts and skills of each subject are a clearly linked to a project.